-Using one of the number of exchanges available, users can make a currency exchange from bitcoin into one of the major supported currencies.
+Using one of the number of exchanges available, users can make a currency exchange from multi-crypto into one of the major supported currencies.
 The most accepted forms of payment to and from an exchange are:

 - Credit card